remember2hydrate/civic-bike-insight-challenge/README.md

 # civic-bike-data-challenge
-Simulated delivery of a cloud data platform for a public sector client (e.g., Copenhagen Municipality), aligned with Senior Data Engineer job expectations.
+Simulated delivery of a cloud data platform for a public sector client (e.g. Copenhagen Municipality), aligned with Senior Data Engineer job expectations.

 ## Stack